-Insurance covers various sectors including home, life, healthcare, auto, general liability insurance services among many others.
+Insurance covers various sectors including home, healthcare, auto, general liability services, life insurance, among many others.
 All these services require that you apply through the insurance company.
 During the application process, the company collects personal data that may be sensitive and that which requires protection.
 As such, the insurance companies must undergo security compliance processes to show their readiness to handle the private data appropriately.

 Such compliance requirements include the Health Insurance Portability and Accessibility Act (HIPAA) and Payment Card Industry Data Security Standard (PCI DSS).
 While the HIPAA will ensure the protection of private data from clients, the PCI DSS is crucial in ensuring that the company’s payroll department pay employees and claims in a way that will not breach the privacy rights.
 This is especially critical if the company is paying the claims using a payment vendor.

 Statistics on the threats that affect the insurance industry were outlined by Accenture in a document released in November 2017.
 The statistics are as below:

 - Any insurance company will receive an average of 113 targeted breach attempts annually

 - A worrying number of cybersecurity executives from large companies showed a lack of confidence in their strategies with only 79% of them showing confidence

 - Approximately 61% of insurers took a relatively long time (months) before detecting successful breaches

 - Only 34% of the insurers had functional cyber incident response protocols

 - Only 66% of breaches are discovered by the internal security mechanisms.